Blaise Pascal: Pascaline

-In 1642, in an effort to ease his father's endless, exhausting calculations, and recalculations, of taxes owed and paid (into which work the young Pascal had been recruited), Pascal, not yet 19, constructed a mechanical calculator capable of addition and subtraction, called Pascal's calculator or the Pascaline.
-Of the eight Pascalines known to have survived, four are held by the Musée des Arts et Métiers in Paris and one more by the Zwinger museum in Dresden, Germany, exhibit two of his original mechanical calculators.
+In 1642, in an effort to ease his father's endless, exhausting calculations and recalculations of taxes owed and paid (into which work the young Pascal had been recruited), Pascal, not yet 19, constructed a mechanical calculator capable of addition and subtraction, called Pascal's calculator or the Pascaline.
+Of the eight Pascalines known to have survived, four are held by the Musée des Arts et Métiers in Paris and one more by the Zwinger museum in Dresden, Germany, which exhibit two of his original mechanical calculators.

 Although these machines are pioneering forerunners to a further 400 years of development of mechanical methods of calculation, and in a sense to the later field of computer engineering, the calculator failed to be a great commercial success.
 Partly because it was still quite cumbersome to use in practice, but probably primarily because it was extraordinarily expensive, the Pascaline became little more than a toy, and a status symbol, for the very rich both in France and elsewhere in Europe.
-He also presented the first mechanical calculator to Christina, Queen of Sweden in 1632.
+He also presented the first mechanical calculator to Christina, Queen of Sweden in 1652.
 Pascal continued to make improvements to his design through the next decade, and he refers to some 50 machines that were built to his design.
 He built 20 finished machines over the following 10 years.

 Mathematics

 Probability

 In 1654, prompted by his friend the Chevalier de Méré, Pascal corresponded with Pierre de Fermat on the subject of gambling problems, and from that collaboration was born the mathematical theory of probability.
 The specific problem was that of two players who want to finish a game early and, given the current circumstances of the game, want to divide the stakes fairly, based on the chance each has of winning the game from that point.
-From this discussion, the notion of expected value was introduced.
+The notion of expected value evolved from this discussion.
 John Ross writes, "Probability theory and the discoveries following it changed the way we regard uncertainty, risk, decision-making, and an individual's and society's ability to influence the course of future events."
 Pascal, in the Pensées, used a probabilistic argument, Pascal's wager, to justify belief in God and a virtuous life.
 However, Pascal and Fermat, though doing important early work in probability theory, did not develop the field very far.
 Christiaan Huygens, learning of the subject from the correspondence of Pascal and Fermat, wrote the first book on the subject.
 Later figures who continued the development of the theory include Abraham de Moivre and Pierre-Simon Laplace.
-The work done by Fermat and Pascal into the calculus of probabilities laid important groundwork for Leibniz's formulation of the calculus.
+The work done by Fermat and Pascal on the calculus of probabilities laid important groundwork for Leibniz's formulation of the calculus.